- This page covers the criminalisation of HIV transmission in England, Wales and Northern Ireland. The law in Scotland

 Some people have been convicted and sent to prison.
 There have been many more arrests and investigations, some of which have lasted for many months, even in cases which didn’t go to court.
 They have had a serious impact on the lives of both the accused and the people making the complaint.

 The Crown Prosecution Service (for England and Wales) has produced guidance to help the courts decide if a crime has been committed and whether someone should be charged.
 The Crown Office and Procurator Fiscal Service in Scotland has done the same.
 The Association of Chief Police Officers has also published guidance.
 These guidelines say that there is usually no case if:

-- you didn’t know you have HIV or
+- you didn’t know, or suspect, you have HIV or

-- you told your partner you are HIV positive and
+- you can prove you told your partner you are HIV positive and

 - you took reasonable steps to avoid passing HIV on to your partner.

 Lawyers think that if you use condoms every time you have sex, and for the entire duration of sex, you would have a good defence if transmission did occur.

-You are unlikely to pass on HIV if you have an undetectable viral load as a result of being on HIV treatment (that is, the level of HIV is so low it can’t be detected in your blood by tests most commonly used).
+The British HIV Association states that anyone with sustained, undetectable levels of HIV virus in their blood at the time of sex cannot transmit HIV to their sexual partners.
 If you are following your doctor’s advice in taking HIV treatment to reduce your infectiousness, that is also likely to be considered reasonable action to prevent HIV transmission.

 But neither of these defences have been tested in a court of law.

 The law is also not clear on your liability if you use a condom and you notice that it breaks or comes off.
 Advice is that you should tell your partner that you have HIV if they do not already know and advise them to seek treatment called post-exposure prophylaxis (PEP).
 This is where a short course of HIV treatment is given to prevent HIV infection after someone has been exposed to the virus.